BrianSlick/Book-UITableViewGuide/01.Concepts/Concepts.md

 This may look a little busy, so for now just pick out the key words **section** and **row**.

 The **row** is sort of like the basic unit of measurement for table views.
-Each name in your Contact list appears in a row, er, more specifically appears in a cell view that is shown for that particular row.
+Each name in your Contact list appears in a row, or more specifically appears in a cell view that is shown for that particular row.

 Rows can be grouped together into **sections**.
 It's a design choice to make, but doing so enables options such as the section headers, which you see in Contacts with the "A", "B", "C" banners as you scroll, and also the strip of letters that can appear on the side of a table view that lets you quickly jump around in the table.